vtex/faststore/docs/blog/2022-04-29-faststore.md

 ---
 description: New Next.js starter available.
-This starter's features are identical to the existing base store starter, which used Gatsby.
+This starter's features are identical to the existing Base Store starter, which used Gatsby.
-tags: [faststore]
+tags: [base store]
 ---

 # New Next.js starter available